Alchemy in art and entertainment: Film, television, and webisode

 Literary alchemy has been extended to film and television.
 The alchemical quest is plainly visible to the audience in movies such as The Holy Mountain (1973) and Milton's Secret (2016).
 The Vanishing (1988) is a less conspicuous example.
 Based on The Golden Egg, this film features direct alchemical devices such as the appearance of the Mutus Liber.
 More significantly, the plot can be seen alchemically, as the villain completes a twisted interpretation of the alchemical great work.
 In the American remake of The Vanishing (1993), the alchemical elements were stripped.

 Alchemical influence may also be seen in film adaptations of myths and legends.
 Evidence of an alchemical interpretation of Jason and the Golden Fleece can be found as early as the writings of John of Antioch (seventh century).
 The alchemical ties to this (and other) myths continued through to Renaissance alchemists, notably in the fifteenth century alchemical book Aureum vellus (Golden Fleece) attributed to Solomon Trismosin.
 Newer incarnations of these stories like Jason and the Argonauts (1963 film) have the capacity to carry forward alchemical allegory on film.
 Movies like the Harry Potter film series serve the same function for more recent fiction.

 Like other twentieth century forms of entertainment, movies and shows featuring alchemy often include elements of magic and fantasy.
 Sometimes this extends to magic realism as is in Parash Pathar (1958), and Hudson Hawk (1991).
 This same sort of portrayal can be found in science fantasy movies like 9 (2009), or in fantasy films like The Dark Crystal (1982).
 2014's horror fantasy film As Above, So Below also featured these concepts.
+2023's Toei Tokusatsu show Kamen Rider Gotchard also feature concepts of alchemy including magic or fantasy element as its main theme, where the main character attends an alchemy academy.
+In this interpretation, Alchemy was capable of creating artificial lifeforms known as Chemys that imitate things that exist in this world.